sedlan/deckchair/doc/index.md

-Lawnchair
+deckchair
 ===

-A `Lawnchair` is sorta like a couch except smaller and outside.
+A `deckchair` is sorta like a couch except smaller and outside.
 Perfect for HTML5 mobile apps that need a lightweight, adaptive, simple and elegant persistence solution.

-- *Collections.* A `lawnchair` instance is really just an array of objects.
+- *Collections.* A `deckchair` instance is really just an array of objects.
 - *Adaptive persistence.* The underlying store is abstracted behind a consistent interface.
 - *Pluggable collection behavior.* Sometimes we need collection helpers but not always.

 Try it!
 Open Firebug, Web Inspector or pull out your Weinre...

     :::JavaScript
-    var store = new Lawnchair({name:'testing'}, function(store) {
+    var store = new deckchair({name:'testing'}, function(store) {

         // Create an object
         var me = {key:'brian'};